-Credit risk arises from cash and cash equivalents, contractual cash flows of debt investments carried at amortised cost, at fair value through other comprehensive income (FVOCI) and at fair value through profit or loss (FVPL).
+Credit risk arises from cash and cash equivalents, financial asset at amortised cost and at fair value through other comprehensive income (FVOCI).

 The Company has only one type of financial assets that are subject to the expected credit loss model which includes financial assets carried at amortised cost.